udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Just like GNU projects started by cloning Unix, Phosway just needs to clone MAGAF.

 　Explain costs later.
 First explain relations of phos modules and how do they clone magaf.
+2 aspects: 1. final aim is to clone MAGAF.
+2. how to execute modules of Phosway in sequence?

 We already win, because of our zero costs and more efficient profit sharing scheme via PhosPay.